 There are only two types of trusts.
-They may be called different names, but each falls into one of two categories: 1) a revocable (living) trust or 2) an irrevocable trust.
+They may be called different names, but each falls into one of two categories: 1) A revocable (living) trust or 2) An irrevocable trust.

 The key difference is one may be modified or dissolved completely (revoked) and one may not be modified or revoked.
 For our purposes, we are going to use a revocable trust since the real protections come from the LLC inside the trust.
-Therefore the trust is used for primarily for its anonymity features.
+Therefore trust is used primarily for its anonymity features.